tailwindlabs/tailwindcss-forms/README.md

 ### Using classes to style

-In addition to the base styles to automatically style each form element we also generate classes that you can use explicitly.
-This allows you to style form elements by default and have the ability to style non-form things to more closely match those form elements.
+In addition to the global styles, we also generate a set of corresponding classes which can be used to explicitly apply the form styles to an element.
+This can be useful in situations where you need to make a non-form element, such as a `<div>`, look like a form element.

 ```html
 <input type="email" class="form-input px-4 py-3 rounded-full">